xcart/xcart-docs/_pages/kb_en/modules/google_adwords_segment.md

 ---
 Google AdWords is a powerful tool for attracting new customers and growing your user base.
 It gives a merchant an ability to evaluate the effectiveness of a business campaign and make necessary adjustments if required.

-X-Cart allows to submit data to Google AdWords and get access to all the advantages it gives via the Segment Integration module facilities.
+X-Cart allows to submit data to Google AdWords and get access to all the advantages it gives via the Segment Integration addon facilities.

 {% note warning %}
-To be able to submit data to Google AdWords you need the {% link "Segment Integration module" ref_2tHtk4OT %} installed, enabled and configured to collect data from your X-Cart store.
+To be able to submit data to Google AdWords you need the {% link "Segment Integration Addon" ref_2tHtk4OT %} installed, enabled and configured to collect data from your X-Cart store.
 {% endnote %}

 To configure Google AdWords via Segment a store admin should: